Missouri dad’s testimony against transgender sports ban goes viral: ‘Let them have their childhoods’

 “I ask you, please don’t take that away from my daughter, or the countless others like her who are out there,” the father of four told legislators on March 3.
 “Let them have their childhoods, let them be who they are.
 I ask you to vote against this legislation.”

-Boulware’s testimony has gone viral this week after the American Civil Liberties Union shared it on Twitter, garnering more than seven million views as of early Thursday and becoming a touchstone moment in a national battle over transgender students in athletics.
+Boulware’s testimony has gone viral this week after the American Civil Liberties Union shared it on Twitter, garnering more than 7 million views as of early Thursday and becoming a touchstone moment in a national battle over transgender students in athletics.

 More than 20 states are debating whether transgender youth and collegiate athletes should be allowed to play in girls’ sports or granted access to medical care, and at least two governors have already signed the rules into law.
 Most recently, the Kansas Senate passed a similar bill on Wednesday.